Topology-dependent density optima for efficient simultaneous network exploration: Methods

-We explain here our numerical procedure for calculating optimal densities given in the main text.
-Suppose we have a network $\mathcal{G}$ with $N$ nodes and we wish to calculate the optimal number of parallel searchers, $M^*$, that minimises the APCT.
+All cover time statistics presented in this work were calculated as follows.
+We do not explicitly sample from the exponential waiting time distribution; rather, we sample the next attempted jump and update the time statistic of interest, $t$, by the average waiting time, $t = t + \tau / M$.
+As we are only interested in the first moments of the cover times, linearity of expectation implies that this suffices.
+We now detail our numerical procedure for evaluating optimal densities.
+Suppose we have a network with $N$ nodes and we wish to calculate the optimal number of parallel searchers, $M^*$, that minimises the APCT.
 For efficiency we begin using a small number of random walk instances (initially $10^3$) that we increase as we get closer to $M^*$.
 Starting at $M=1$ we calculate the average cover time $\mathcal{S}_1$, then increase $M$ by one and run another sample of random walk instances, calculating $\mathcal{S}_2$ and so on.
 After generating a new APCT for $j+1$ parallel searchers we ask whether $\mathcal{S}_{j+1} > \mathcal{S}_j$ to see whether $j$ is a candidate for $M^*$.
 If not we increase $M$ by one, however if so then we increase the number of random walk instances to $10^4$ and return to the previous number of parallel searchers $j$, where we recalculate $\mathcal{S}_j$ and $\mathcal{S}_{j+1}$, and check again to see if $\mathcal{S}_{j+1} > \mathcal{S}_j$.
 Once we have moved to $10^4$ random walk instances we still check to see if the new APCT is greater than the old one, as before.
 Once we find a density of parallel searchers that appears to be the minimum we increase the number of random walk instances used for the final time to $10^5$.
 Then the number of searchers that are found to minimise the APCT using $10^5$ random walk instances is taken to be $M^*$, the optimal number of searchers.
 This was typically enough realisations such that the standard error when calculating the APCTs resulted in mutually excluding 95\% confidence intervals either side of the optimal density.